Sell Your Home with a One Percent Commission Realtor

 Still, even the other two options can be tricky if you don’t know what to look for in a one-percent commission real estate agent.

-The 3 Most Important Services Your One-Percent Commission Realtor Must Offer
+Important Services Your One Percent Commission Agent Should Offer

 As demand for this type of arrangement has grown, many real estate agents have been happy to offer it.